 The increase in NLW has a significant impact on our external social care providers, including residential and domiciliary care.
-The commissioning budgets included in the 2019/20 Budget, and in the Medium Term Finance Strategy (MTFS) through to 2020/21, include some provision for increases in provider hourly rates and contract changes from the increase in the National Living Wage effective from 1st April 2019 however the increased cost will need to be contained within the revised budget through the delivery of efficiencies, savings plans and alternative delivery models.
+The commissioning budgets included in the 2020/21 budget, and in the Medium Term Finance Strategy (MTFS), include some provision for increases in provider hourly rates and contract changes from the increase in the National Living Wage effective from 1st April 2020.
+However management of the increased cost (and further NLW rise) will require continued delivery of efficiencies, savings plans and alternative delivery models.
 It is acknowledged that even though the age range normally quoted is for workers 25 and above, part of the workforce (around 10%) are in the 18 to 24 age range.

-Whilst the living wage will increase by 4.85%, it should be noted that wages are just one component of and not the full cost of delivering services.
+Whilst the NLW will now increase by 6.2%, it should be noted that wages are just one component of and not the full cost of delivering services.
 This proportion varies depending on the type of provision, with residential care labour costs being around 70% of total cost.
 Whilst labour constitutes a significant component there are other aspects of providers' cost base that are met by the overall rate paid by the Council and which may also be subject to change.
 These may include pension, care registration, insurance and utility costs.
-It is acknowledged that domiciliary care fee rates for older people in the Borough are low compared to neighbouring authorities, and these providers are starting to report difficulties in recruitment, therefore an increase of 4.85% is to be applied to the framework rate to help close any gap.
+It is acknowledged that domiciliary care fee rates for older people in the Borough have been low compared to neighbouring authorities, and these providers are increasingly reporting difficulties in recruitment, therefore an increase of 5.6% is to be applied to the framework rate to help close any gap.